 - Ewa Pajor (Forward, VfL Wolfsburg, Poland),

-- Nikita Parris (Forward, Manchester City FC, England),
+- Nikita Parris (Forward, Olympique Lyonnais, England),

 - Alexia Putellas (Midfielder, Barcelona FC, Spain)